Skip to main

 After Virtual Judging, the top three teams from each grade in each region will be notified of their opportunity to compete at the regional level.
 These teams consist of first-place winning teams in each region.
 Eligible teams must have a minimum score of 300 (out of 500) and the highest score in their region and grade.

-Regional Judging takes place virtually.
-Students will have an opportunity to make a four minute oral presentation to the Regional Judges followed by a question and answer session.
-Regional Judges consist of U.S. Army Scientists and Engineers working at Army Laboratories and Centers across the country.
+Regional Judging takes place virtually via Zoom.
+During Regional Judging, Regional Finalist teams will give a four-minute oral presentation to the Regional Judges on their project, followed by a four-minute question and answer session.
+Regional Judges consist of U.S. Army Scientists and Engineers working at U.S. Army Laboratories and Centers across the country.

 FPO